Global Poverty Reduction and Development Forum 2007-Taking Actions for the World's Poor and Hungry People

 There are currently two poverty reduction paradigms.
 The first paradigm says growth is sufficient for poverty reduction.
 In other words, growth is the only thing that really matters in terms of alleviating poverty.
 The second paradigm is the “Growth Plus” approach, which advocates that rapid poverty reduction requires a combination of economic growth with pro-poor social policies.
 But what exactly is the effectiveness of the two approaches?

 Growth without taking equity into account is ineffective in terms of poverty reduction.
-Stylized facts have showthat poverty rate will be reduced as economy grows, and economic growth rate is unrelated to the level of inequality.
+Stylized facts have shown that poverty rate will be reduced as economy grows, and economic growth rate is unrelated to the level of inequality.
 However, such facts have certain empirical caveats.
 First, there are actually some signs of a positive (but not very robust) correlation between economic growth and inequality since the early 1990s.
 Second, the stylized facts fail to reveal that there are gainers and losers at all levels of living.
 Third, while the stylized facts appear robust, one cannot rule out the possibility of measurement errors.
 Fourth, there exists conceptual confusion regarding the difference between relative and absolute inequality.

 Depending on the extent to which growth is pro-poor, a 2% economic growth can lead to 1% to 7% poverty reduction.
 Change of inequality and initial inequality levels of various countries are the main reason behind the differences in anti-poverty effects of economic growth.